sasakamoo/GradientRain/README.md

 Once done, you can simply type `mingw32-make.exe` to compile your executable using the MinGW compiler.

-If `mingw32-make.exe` gives an error after *adding* a file, type `mingw32-make.exe rebuild_cache` in your terminal to avoid using CMake for that as well.
+If `mingw32-make.exe` gives an error after *adding* a file, type `mingw32-make.exe rebuild_cache` in your terminal to avoid using CMake all the time.